Irrelevant ads appear on the page

 When the AdSense code is placed in a frame separate from the primary content of your website, the AdSense crawler can't match ads to your webpage content.
 It is important to place the ad code in the same frame as the content of your webpages in order to serve ads targeted to your content.

 If the header of your page contains a refresh tag (<meta http-equiv="Refresh">), this may also lead to your page displaying irrelevant.
 Removing this tag can help ensure that you receive targeted ads.

 Ads implementation issuesThe AdSense code was placed within an IFRAME.

 Placing ads in an IFRAME isn't permitted by our program policies, which prohibit any manipulation of AdSense code that may affect the standard behavior, targeting or delivery of ads that is not explicitly permitted by Google.
 In addition, our targeting technology isn't optimized to serve ads within a separate IFRAME.
 For these reasons, please make sure to implement our ad code directly into the source of your webpage.
 Once you make these changes, it may take up to 48 hours or more before relevant ads appear.

-If the AdSense code has been manually modified, such as to change the ad unit width or height or the publisher ID, then we may show ads as transparent boxes or contain any alternative ad or colour specified in the ad code.
+If your AdSense code has been manually modified, such as to change the ad unit width or height or the publisher ID, then we may show ads as transparent boxes or contain any alternative ad or color specified in the ad code.
 Please select the desired ad format on the My ads tab of your account and then paste the generated ad code, unedited, onto your pages.
-Keep in mind that modifications to your code are not permitted by our program policies.
+Note that this doesn't apply if you've created a responsive ad unit using the advanced mode.
+Keep in mind that only limited modifications to your code are permitted by our program policies.